flex-protocol/sui-flex-swap/README.md

 #### Initialize sell pool

-Note the arguments required by the function, which are assumed by the following commands:
+Note the arguments required by the function, which are assumed by the following test command:

 * `_nft_service_config: &NftServiceConfig`: `{NFT_SERVICE_CONFIG_OBJECT_ID}`.
 * `exchange: &mut Exchange`: Assuming the ID of the `Exchange` object is `{EXCHANGE_OBJECT_ID}`.